ian-hampton/divided-we-stand-prototype/README.md

-# Divided We Stand
+## Divided We Stand
+NOTE - This repository is a prototype!
+It is meant to be run locally by a game administrator to manage games, process game turns, view completed games.
+This is not a production-ready website.

 An online turn-based strategy game set in the modern era.
 Create your own unique nation out of the ashes of old and rebuild civilization in your image by expanding your territory and researching new technologies.
 Engage with other players in negotiation, trade, and diplomacy.
 Form grand alliances with those that share your vision, and wage war against those who dare to stand against you.

 <img src="app/static/preview-cropped.png" width="100%" alt="preview">

 ## About This Project
-This repository is a prototype!
-It is meant to be used by a game administrator to manage games, process game turns, view completed games.
-This is not a production-ready website.

 ### Built With
 * [Flask](https://flask.palletsprojects.com/en/stable/)